awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/Home.md

 # Protocols

   - [WisdomClientProtocol](/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClientProtocol):
     All Amazon Connect Wisdom functionality is accessible using the API.
 For example, you can create an assistant and a knowledge base.
+Some more advanced features are only accessible using the Wisdom API.
+For example, you can manually manage content by uploading custom files and control their lifecycle.